City-of-Helsinki/bestpractice/python.md

 * Prepare the project for distribution in the same way as the [pypa sampleproject](https://github.com/pypa/sampleproject):
-  Write a setup.py, setup.cfg, README.rst, LICENSE.txt and .travis.yml files,
+  Write a setup.py, setup.cfg, README.rst,
-  create a directory for tests (named `tests`),
+  LICENSE (in most cases the MIT license) and .travis.yml files, create a directory for tests (named `tests`),
   *but* make a top level directories for the actual package code named `src`, *not* [the same as the package](https://blog.ionelmc.ro/2014/05/25/python-packaging/#the-structurehttps://blog.ionelmc.ro/2014/05/25/python-packaging/#the-structure).
+  In case the project is not a reusable part of a bigger application, but a standalone app requiring a more complex installation (like a Django project requiring a database setup etc.), you can skip the setup.py setup.cfg.

 * Use semantic versions